 Assuming you purchased collision coverage, it will cover damage you cause to any car that you’re driving.
 However, many auto insurance policies say that your collision insurance is “excess” to any other coverage, meaning that any coverage you buy from the rental car company kicks in first.
 Don’t forget that your own collision insurance requires you to pay a deductible before the insurance company picks up the tab.

 Your comprehensive coverage will likely apply to any rental car you drive and cover fire, theft, vandalism or animal collisions.
 Again, your own comprehensive coverage is excess coverage and is subject to your deductible.

 If you cause an accident, your liability insurance will pay for the damages you cause to someone else, plus any medical expenses that arise from your negligence.
 Your liability insurance will cover you up to the limits of your policy, and if you were driving a rental at the time of the accident, your personal auto liability insurance, like your comprehensive and collision, will likely be excess coverage.

 Many credit card companies offer rental car insurance benefits for free if you charge the cost of the rental on your credit card.
-If it's not free, your credit card company may offer a cheaper deal than if you purchased it at the rental counter (note: you can easily compare credit card offers from a site such as Best Credit Cards 2012).
+If it’s not free, your credit card company may offer a cheaper deal than if you purchased it at the rental counter.
 However, the Insurance Information Institute (III) recommends that if you choose insurance offered by a credit card company, ask to have the details of your coverage sent to you in writing.
 Credit card insurance coverage varies greatly from company to company.
 Some credit card policies cover only damage to your rental car but not to other cars.
 Others do not offer personal liability coverage for bodily injury or death claims.
 Do your homework.